TheAcharya/MarkerData-Website/docs/faq.md

 ## Can Marker Data's Data Set be used with other applications?

 Yes.
-Within **Marker Data** , you have the option to export Data Set in two fundamental formats, namely `.csv` and `.tsv`.
+Within **Marker Data**, you have the option to export Data Set in two fundamental formats, namely `.csv` and `.tsv`.
 These exported Data Sets are located within **Export Destination** folder.
 Subsequently, you possess the flexibility to import either the `.csv` or the `.tsv` files into any compatible application of your choice.

+## Will it be possible to extract and upload only specific column data?

+**Marker Data** is designed to always extract and upload all column data.
+However, during the upload process, **Marker Data** will internally verify the table schema of the destination database (either Notion or Airtable) against the manifest `.json` file.
+If any column has been removed in Notion or Airtable, **Marker Data** will automatically skip uploading that column.
+Therefore, it is recommended to customise your database directly in Notion or Airtable rather than editing the .json file.
+Users can easily duplicate the provided [templates](/user-guide/databases/#notion-template) and modify it according to their preferences.

 ## What constitutes an optimal methodology for the nomenclature of Visual Effects Identification (VFX IDs) within a workflow?